ERA-2022/PerSeO/README.md

 ```

 ### Optimizate
-Firstly, this option verifies that the model exists using the Ansys or python files.
-In case of the software cannot run the files, it will autorun trying to run successfully repeatedly; if this does not result, the software will notify you of the error and go back to the main menu.
+The first operation checks for the existence of a model utilizing Ansys or Python files.
+In the event the software cannot execute these files, it will continuously attempt to do so.
+If this attempt is not successful, the software will alert you to the error and revert to the main menu.

-Once the model is verified, the software will ask if you want to graphic the reports.
-Write 'Y' or 'N' in the console and press the Intro.
-The optimization will start the process of creating the particles (new random dimensions), followed by the simulation of this design in ANSYS, exporting the reports previously request, and according to requirement drawing the graphics (saves it in ../ID/figures/).later, with the data reports the software will evaluate the fitness function and new particles dimensions.
-This process will repeat for all iterations and particles until the end.
+After the model's verification, the software will inquire if you wish to graphically represent the reports.
+To respond, enter 'Y' for yes or 'N' for no in the console and press Enter.
+The optimization process will commence by generating particles (new random dimensions) and simulating these designs in ANSYS.
+Subsequently, the previously requested reports will be exported, and graphics will be produced if necessary (stored in ../ID/figures/).
+The software will then evaluate the fitness function and generate new particle dimensions using the data reports.
+This process will iterate for all particles until completion.

-When the optimization process finishes, all results obtained will save in the _ output.csv file located in the results folder (.../results/output.csv).
-In this file, you will find the ID, time to start and end, type, category, sub-category, simulation parameters, results, and best particles.
-All this ordinate for rows as summaries to each iteration.
+Upon finishing the optimization process, all obtained results will be stored in the _output.csv file located in the results folder (.../results/output.csv).
+This file will include the ID, start and end times, type, category, sub-category, simulation parameters, results, and optimal particles.
+All this information will be systematically organized in rows, each summarizing an iteration.

 ### Fitness function test
-This option allows to execution of a new simulation based on previous results.
-For this, it is necessary to have the previous ID of one simulation and the different reports files (.csv) and to have loaded the exact parameters of the previous simulation.
-As option 1 (Optimization), you could choose whether you draw the graphics.
+This option allows the execution of a new simulation based on previous results.
+It requires the ID from a previous simulation, different report files (.csv), and the exact parameters from the previous simulation.
+Like option 1 (Optimization), you can choose to graphically represent the results.

-This option makes a fast test with different fitness functions since skipping the simulation step uses more time in all simulation processes.
-However, for this reason, also you must understand that the optimization shows new dimensions it has not simulated.
+This option provides a rapid test with different fitness functions by omitting the time-consuming simulation step.
+However, keep in mind that the optimization may show new dimensions that have not been simulated.

-In the same way that the previous option, all data obtained will save in the _output.csv_ file in ../results/output.csv.
+As with the previous option, all data obtained will be stored in the output.csv file at ../results/output.csv.

 ### Graphics tools
-This option has a menu that allows drawing graphics of reports simulated, as it's shown in the following.
+This option provides a menu that allows the creation of graphs from simulated reports.
+The structure is as follows:
 ```
 -----\Graphics tools
 1> Draw one report